 Email Marketing and C2CRM

 Email marketing platforms can be found in standalone email marketing software or as part of CRM systems.
-While standalone systems tend to be slightly more robust with features and have an extensive library of images and templates, CRM systems offer more efficiencies, better collaboration and lower pricing since there is no integration involved…lists do not have to exported and performance statistics to not have to be imported into the CRM.
+While standalone systems tend to be slightly more robust with features and have an extensive library of images and templates, CRM systems offer more efficiencies, better collaboration and more cost effective since there is no integration involved…lists do not have to exported and performance statistics to not have to be imported into the CRM.

 C2CRM provides all the essential components of a full-service email marketing software while leveraging CRM tools to provide a more personalized, more effective direct marketing contact with prospective clients.
 It utilizes a robust drip campaign module and incorporates a collateral library to seamlessly provide a world-class marketing delivery system.
 Below are some of the features C2CRM has to offer: